Project Nexus

 Why was Turlock Irrigation District selected?

 Formed in 1887, TID was the first irrigation district formed in California and provides irrigation water to 4,700 growers who farm about 150,000 acres in the San Joaquin Valley.
 TID also provides power to homes, businesses, and farms.
-TID’s unique position as an irrigation district with 250 miles of canals as well as an electric utility with the ability for direct interconnection, in addition to its proximity to UC Merced, were all considerations in its selection for the pilot project.
+TID’s unique position as both an electrical utility and an irrigation district with 250 miles of canals, as well as its proximity to UC Merced were all considerations in its selection for the pilot project.
 Innovative projects like this fall in line with the mission, vision, and core values of TID.
-TID accepted state funding on February 8, 2022 to build a demonstration project or pilot program of solar panels over water canals, a first in California and the nation.
+TID accepted state funding on February 8, 2022 to build a pilot program of solar panels over water canals, the first in California.

 Where (and when) will solar panel canopies be installed within TID?

-Solar panels are expected to be built over both wide- and narrow-span sections of TID canals in Stanislaus County.
-The sections range from 20 feet wide to 100 feet wide.
-The Project at both locations is expected to be completed and commissioned by 2025.
+The solar panels were built over both wide- and narrow-span sections of TID canals in Stanislaus County, with the canal sections ranging from 20 feet to 100 feet wide.
+The Project was fully commissioned at both locations by August 2025.

 How much water could TID conserve with Project Nexus?

-The amount of evaporation savings that TID will see as a result of Project Nexus is unknown currently, however, it is one of the central points of study to be completed by the UC system.
+The amount of evaporation savings that TID will see as a result of Project Nexus is currently unknown, however, it is one of the central points of study to be completed by UC Merced.
 In addition to water conservation, potential improvements to water quality through reduced vegetative growth is of significant interest to TID.
-Although the amount of water TID might conserve is unknown, the UC study illustrated that covering all of the approximately 4,000 miles of California canals could show a savings of 63 billion gallons of water annually, comparable to the amount needed to irrigate 50,000 acres of farmland or meet the residential water needs of more than 2 million people.
+Although the exact amount of water TID might conserve is also unknown, the UC study illustrated that covering all of the approximately 4,000 miles of California canals could save 63 billion gallons of water annually, comparable to the amount needed to irrigate 50,000 acres of farmland or meet the residential water needs of more than 2 million people.

-It is expected that an overall analysis of water savings, land use savings, maintenance cost savings, renewable electricity generation, and corresponding reductions in greenhouse gas emissions will provide Project Nexus partners a holistic look at the compounding advantages resulting from solar over canal deployments.
+It is expected that an overall analysis of water savings, land use savings, maintenance cost savings, renewable electricity generation, and corresponding reductions in greenhouse gas emissions will provide Project Nexus partners a holistic look at the compounding advantages resulting from solar-over-canal installations.

 How is Project Nexus timely?